jeandjoseph/community/Azure/acr/deploy_azure_container_registry.md

 | AKS / App Services pulling images | AcrPull | **Pro:** Least-privilege for production. **Con:** Cannot push images. |
 | Admin operations | Contributor | **Pro:** Full registry management. **Con:** Broad access; not ideal for automation. |

+### 4. Login to ACR
-### 4. Lets your local Docker client authenticate to your registry so it can push images.
+ - Lets your local Docker client authenticate to your registry so it can push images.
 ```bash
 az acr login --name acrdemosvc
 ```

 #### 4.1 Get ACR Login Server
+ - This command retrieves the registry’s login server URL details so you can reference it when tagging and pushing images.
 ```bash
 az acr show \
   --name acrdemosvc \